Affiliate links on Android Authority may earn us a commission. Learn more.

 Unkilled is one of the best first person shooters available right now.
 It has pretty much everything you’d want.
 That includes over 300 campaign missions.
 It also has online PvP.
 That means you can play alone or with friends.
 It also comes with solid game mechanics, gamepad support, and more.
 Even the graphics are really good for a mobile game.
 The developers have done an excellent job adding new content to the game.
 There is a lot to do here.
-It is a freemium game, though.
+It is a free to play game.
 Adjust your expectations accordingly.
 Most of MADFINGER’s other games, like Dead Trigger 2 and other Shadowgun games have controller support as well.

 Bonus: NVIDIA Shield games with controller support

 Nvidia worked hard to bring a lot of games to the forefront.
 Unfortunately, all of them are for Android TV.
 However, that means they all have gamepad support without exception.
 Those looking for controller games on Android should definitely check out Nvidia’s hardware first.
 There are some really good games in their lineup.
 That includes Portal, Half-Life 2, Metal Gear Rising: Revengeance, Resident Evil 5, and many more newer games.
 The only downside is that these games only work with Nvidia Shield hardware, such as the Nvidia Shield TV.
 Other than that, these games are all console quality in terms of graphics, content, and controller support.